FourierTransformer/ftcsv/README.md

 ### Options
  - `fieldsToKeep`

 	if `fieldsToKeep` is set in the encode process, only the fields specified will be written out to a file.
+The `fieldsToKeep` will be written out in the order that is specified.

 	```lua
 	local output = ftcsv.encode(everyUser, ",", {fieldsToKeep={"Name", "Phone", "City"}})